 - Candy Cane Lane (2018): This is a drive-through light display that costs $5 per vehicle.
 It will take you on a meandering path through the farm so you can see all the animated and still lights.

 - Saturday, December 8, from 5-8 p.m.

 - Sunday, December 9, from 5-8 p.m.

 What is there to do on a normal day?

 - There are many different activities to do that are free on a normal day.
-We have a farm-themed playground to play on, pedal tractors to ride, a water pump play area, animals to see and pet, a pond to fish in (has a small fee), shop around in the Gift Shop, and antique tractors to take pictures on.
+We have a farm-themed playground to play on, pedal tractors to ride, animals to see and pet, a pond to fish in (has a small fee), shop around in the Gift Shop, and antique tractors to take pictures on.
 We also have Wilson's Creek Walking Trail that makes up the northern border of our property to walk on.
 Or you could bring a kite, blanket, and picnic basket and sit and have a picnic, or bring a team of people and play ball games.

 How much does it cost to fish at the pond?